With opiate use on the rise, so too is heroin addiction. Heroin is a street drug that comes from the milky substance of the poppy plant.

 - Heroin with Ecstasy – H Bomb

-- Heroin with Cocaine – Goofball, Boy-Girl or He-She
+- Cocaine mixed with Heroin – Goofball, Boy-Girl or He-She

 - Heroin with Crack – Chocolate Rock, Dragon Rock, or Moonrock